sourcefrog/conserve/doc/unimplemented/encryption.md

 ### Blocklist encryption

-In the planned new format 7, the band directory contains one or more "blocklists" which contain lists of hashes of index protos.
+In the planned new format 7, the band directory contains one or more "blocklists" (or maybe they should be called "meta-index" files) which contain lists of hashes of index protos.
 The blocklist itself is a proto containing a list of hashes.

 Blocklists are also encrypted with AEAD.
 The associated data is filename of the blocklist relative to the archive root, with forward slashes.